Halke1986/starsector-ai-tweaks/README.md

 AI Tweaks can be safely removed from the game without breaking existing saves.

-**NOTE:** There are mods incompatible with AI Tweaks, which may make it impossible to remove AI Tweaks from a savegame without causing corruption.
+**NOTE:** There are mods incompatible with AI Tweaks, which may make it impossible to remove AI Tweaks from a save game without causing corruption.

 The only known incompatible mod is [Starship Legends](https://fractalsoftworks.com/forum/index.php?topic=15321.0).